SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

 1. Start your Business Partner Validation Application

 - Go to *Instances and Subscriptions*
-- Find *Launchpad Service* and click to open the application
+- Find *SAP Build Work Zone, standard edition* and click to open the application
 - In the Website Manager find your created Website and click on tile to open
 - Click on Business Partner Validation tile
 - The list of BusinessPartners along with their verification status gets displayed